 Fountains can be a beautiful water feature to add to your swimming pool design.
 They are so diverse – a fountain can be the centerpiece of your backyard environment or an accent to other powerful features around your pool.
 In this guide, we’ll walk through the main benefits of fountains, what to watch out for, the types of fountains you can build, some design inspiration, and finish up with some tips on installation.
 Okay, let’s dive in!

 Besides the obvious aesthetics, there are a lot of other benefits to having pool fountains.
 Let’s take a look at some of the big ones.

 They Are a Natural Noise Barrier

-The stream of water hitting the surface of your pool can act as a great sound barrier from noise around the neighborhood.
+The stream of water hitting the surface of your pool can act as a great sound barrier from the noise around the neighborhood.
 Drowning out the sounds of honking horns, loud neighbors, and other distractions helps create a wonderful secluded environment where you can relax.

 They Cool Your Pool

 Summers get hot and fountains are a great way to keep your pool water moving a staying cool.
 Fountains cool your pool down through aeration, adding oxygen to your pool water that helps bring down the temperature.
 Pair a few fountains with the right size pool pump, and you’ll have a cool pool to chill out in during the day.

 They Circulate Your Pool Water

 Why is that important?
 Because keeping good pool circulation helps distribute chemicals, move water through your filter, and prevent nasty algae and other bacteria from growing in your pool.
 I mentioned pumps earlier – keeping proper pool circulation is the primary function of your pump, and fountains can help support it.

-Fountains come in all shapes and sizes and are an important piece to many creative pool designs (just look at some of our examples below).
+Fountains come in all shapes and sizes and are an important piece to many creative pool designs (just look at some of my examples below).
 Make sure to really think about your surrounding landscaping, your home design, and how the fountain can fit in naturally to the overall environment.